znbn/django-cms/docs/reference/templatetags.rst

     {% placeholder "content" or %}There is no content.{% endplaceholder %}

 If you want to add extra variables to the context of the placeholder, you should use Django's :ttag:`with` tag.
-For instance, if you want to resize images from your templates according to a context variable called ``width``, you can pass it as follows::
+For instance, if you want to re-size images from your templates according to a context variable called ``width``, you can pass it as follows::